SkinnyAG/DiamondFinder/README.md

 ## Environment Communication
 The model communicates with the player agent inside the Minecraft environment through a socket connection.
 The model and agent exchange the current state and actions to perform over this connection.
-The Bukkit API gathers information about the environment while programatically controlling the player character.
+The plugin's Bukkit API gathers information about the environment while programatically controlling the player character.
+More details in the plugin repository!